William-Rohm/MailSimUserGuide/README.md

 * olFolderOutbox

-**Note:** Like [MailDelete], if there are fewer subfolders at runtime than the Count attribute value, MailSim reduces the Count value to the number of subfolders present in the parent folder and generates a warning message.
+**Note:** Like [MailDelete](#maildelete), if there are fewer subfolders at runtime than the Count attribute value, MailSim reduces the Count value to the number of subfolders present in the parent folder and generates a warning message.

 ## Debugging output

 While executing a sequence file, MailSim status messages are displayed in the Windows command window.
-In addition, each time a sequence runs, a log file is created to contain the same status messages in an XML wrapper – see [Log file output example].
+In addition, each time a sequence runs, a log file is created to contain the same status messages in an XML wrapper – see [Log file output example](#log-file-output-example).

 ### Command window output example